-- · Disclose the name of the business entity. - Provide a general description of the business activity of the entity (e.g., pharmaceuticals, computers, automobile manufacturing, or communications). - Check the box indicating the highest fair market value of your investment during the reporting period.
+- Disclose the name of the business entity.
+Do not use acronyms for the name of the business entity. - Provide a general description of the business activity of the entity (e.g., pharmaceuticals, computers, automobile manufacturing, or communications). - Check the box indicating the highest fair market value of your investment during the reporting period.
 If you are filing a candidate or an assuming office statement, indicate the fair market value on the filing date or the date you took office, respectively.
 (See page 20 for more information.) - Identify the nature of your investment (e.g., stocks, warrants, options, or bonds). - An acquired or disposed of date is only required if you initially acquired or entirely disposed of the investment interest during the reporting period.
 The date of a stock dividend reinvestment or partial disposal is not required.
 Generally, these dates will not apply if you are filing a candidate or an assuming office statement.